jeswr/blog/raw-posts/research-topics.md

 One feature that has supported the Web to scale is having public and cacheable resources.
 I recommend standardising an HTTP interface that can be used to `GET` responses from LLMs in a way that allows these responses to be stored in DNS caches.

 For responses that require payment - e.g. because of the size of the model needed to answer the query - then there should be a redirect flow to "unlock" the link and then keep the response cached and public.
-See extension on this thought below.
+See extension on this thought in the following topic.

 ## Standard for making per-request payments to LLM providers (may be applicable to Web Agents WG)